jadx2/chefs_attic/README.md

 # Chef's Attic

 > This is an app to create recipes and share recipes, and to get votes by other viewers.
-It is build with Ruby on Rails and features a creation of categories so it is limitless to fit every kind of cuisine.
+It is build with Ruby on Rails and features a creation of categories so it is limitless to fit every kind of dish.
 Something is cooking!

 ## Screen Shot